 Missing or Buried Licenses

-Problem: Hiding RN license in education section
+Problem: Hiding the RN license in the education section

 Vague Clinical Descriptions